sanguis/.tmux/README.md

 .tmux
 =====

-a  tmux settings dir kinda line a .vim dir mainly with submodules
+a  tmux settings dir kinda like my .vim repo mainly with submodules